 EFT therapy is greatly informed by the role that emotions play in our psychology.
 This means that emotion-focused therapy draws from a close and careful analysis of the human experience and any changes to emotions that occur during therapy.
-According to the American Psychological Association, an EFT therapist will work with an individual on strategies that encourage their awareness, acceptance, expression, utilization, regulation, and transformation of emotions — as well as corrective emotional experiences — as part of therapy.
+According to the American Psychological Association, an EFT therapist will work with an individual on strategies that encourage their awareness, acceptance, expression, utilization, regulation, and transformation of emotions — as well as corrective emotional experiences — as part of individual therapy.

-Therapists qualified in EFT therapy can help individuals learn to become more aware of their emotional experience and patterns.
+Therapists qualified in EFT therapy can help individuals learn to become more aware of their emotional experiences and patterns.
 They can help a person better adapt their emotions to new and evolving situations and, ultimately, develop better coping mechanisms while decreasing the impact of negative emotional experiences.
 For couples, the goal of emotion-focused therapy is to work toward establishing a ‘secure attachment,’ the idea that each partner provides a sense of security, protection, and comfort to the other.
-This also means that partners work to support one another in creating their own positive experiences.
+This also means that partners in couples therapy work to support one another in creating their own positive experiences.

 When is EFT Therapy Used?

 Whether for couples, families, or individuals, EFT therapy can help address the following mental health issues:

 Couples and families in distress can benefit from EFT therapy by learning the skills needed to improve their relationships.
 Perhaps a client is dealing with an underlying emotion of anger, fear, loss of trust, or a sense of betrayal in their relationship and is unable to move past a certain feeling.
 It can also help distressed couples that are having a hard time coping with a traumatic circumstance like an illness or the illness of a child, or families that are seeking to repair fraught family bonds.